xr1140/bitaxe_frequency_sweeper/README.md

 - **Temperature Issues**: If tests stop due to high temperatures (≥ 67°C), improve cooling (e.g., add a Noctua 40mm fan or apply Thermal Grizzly Kryonaut).
 - **Hashrate Issues**: If identical hashrate readings trigger frequent reboots, adjust `-reboot X` to a higher value or check the Bitaxe's mining pool connection.
 - **Log Analysis**: Review the readings log for reboot or critical stop notes, and the summaries log for performance metrics.

+## Ambient Air Temperature Changes
+The ambient air temperatures will fluctuate from night to day.
+This is why you should not push your bitaxe to the limit as temperatures can change throughout the day.
+Best to keep below maximum limits to allow for ambient air temperature changes.

 ## Contributing
 Contributions are welcome!
 Please submit issues or pull requests to the GitHub repository.
 For major changes, open an issue first to discuss the proposed changes.